Yandex Cloud

 • assign-public-ip: Public access to the host, true or false.

-You can get the host name with the list of cluster hosts, and the cluster name, with the list of clusters in the folder.
+You can get the host name from the cluster’s host list, and the cluster name from the folder’s cluster list.

-For manual replication stream management within your cluster, change the value of the host's --replication-source parameter.
+For manual replication stream management within your cluster, change the value of the host's --replication-source argument.

 To change the cluster host settings: